 Kindly note that many of our classes book out 3+ weeks in advance.
 We are so grateful for the demand for classes!
-That being said, we are not able to accommodate last-minute requests for private reservations.
+That being said, we are usually not able to accommodate last-minute requests for private reservations.
 If you would like to come into the studio around/on a holiday, be sure to book 1-2 weeks in advance, especially for glassblowing!
 Please also note that during very busy times (around Christmas, Valentine’s Day, other holidays), we prioritize group classes so more students can come in and enjoy the studio with their loved ones.
-If you would like to come in last minute, check out our group class listings!
+If you would like to come in last-minute, check out our group class listings!
 We very often have spots open in group classes in glassblowing, flameworking, stained glass, and fused glass.

 Can you make hollow pieces at Diablo with COVID protocols still in place?

 During classes that require air/a bubble (Swedish Bowl and Holiday Ornaments, for example), we have been using hand pumps to avoid mouth contact on the blowpipes.
 It will be this way until further notice.
 This is for both your safety as well as the teachers here at Diablo Glass School.